Privacy and security benefits

 - contact details.

-Some services may require more information.
+Some services may require more information with your agreement.
 They must justify this request in writing and seek express consent from you.
 They also need to demonstrate that:

 - they have completed a risk assessment before they receive more information.